-- 17.1 The provisions of this clause apply to: - (a) Shift Workers, unless there is a formalised arrangement under subclause 16.4. - (b) Casual Employees undertaking shift work, where it is operationally possible.
-In the event of inconsistency between Clause 14 Casual Employment and this clause, the relevant provision of Clause 14 will prevail. - 17.2 A roster setting out an employee's rostered hours, including shift start and finish times, will be published by the Employer where it can be conveniently and readily accessed by the employee.
+- 18.1 The provisions of this clause apply to: - (a) Shift Workers, unless there is a formalised arrangement under subclause 16.4. - (b) Casual Employees undertaking shift work, where it is operationally possible.
+In the event of inconsistency between Clause 14 Casual Employment and this clause, the relevant provision of Clause 14 will prevail.